Pseudo-Kinematic Trajectory Control and Planning of Tracked Vehicles: Appendix

-We tested different types of regressor based on: decision trees, and neural networks.
+For the Decision Tree models, the \texttt{CatBoost} library was employed.
+The model parameters were set as follows: a maximum depth of 6, 1000 iterations, a maximum of 31 leaves, and the Root Mean Squared Error (RMSE) as the loss function.
+For the Neural Network, a Multi-Layer Perceptron (MLP) was implemented using the \texttt{PyTorch Lightning} framework.
+The network architecture consists of four fully connected (\texttt{Linear}) layers with dimensions $[5,\,128,\,256,\,128,\,3]$.
+Each layer, except the last, is followed by a ReLU activation function and a Dropout layer with a probability of 0.2.
+All input features were standardized by removing the mean and scaling to unit variance.
+The model was trained using the Mean Squared Error (MSE) loss function and a learning rate of $1\times10^{-4}$.
 The shortcoming of neural networks is that they do not capture precisely the zero crossing of $\alpha$ for low angular velocities (e.g., wheel velocities almost equal) and have an offset around zero.
 Decision trees do not have this issue with the difference that are not able to extrapolate meaningful results out of the training region.
 This may lead to inadequate compensation for slippage; however, it is not an issue if we collect enough samples in the velocity range of interest.
 For the above arguments, we chose to employ decision trees.
 For the collection of the dataset for identification, we uniformly sample wheel speeds in the set $\RSI{-10}{10}{\radian\per\second}$ with increments $\SSI{0.65}{\radian\per\second}$ and send them in open loop to the robot.
 In the accompanying video, we show the data collection procedure.
 We kept the speed constant for each pair $(\omega_{w,L}, \omega_{w,R})$ for $2$~s to achieve a steady state, estimated $\beta_L$, $\beta_R$ with~\eqref{eq:beta_estimate} and then and averaged the estimates over the intervals.
-Since the regressor provided jerky outputs when trained with a low number of samples, we perform upsampling to increase the number of training samples by interpolating a continuous and smooth function over a denser grid (with $0.1$~rad resolution), using a \gls{rbf} interpolator with a smoothing factor of $0.1$\footnote{Since \gls{rbf} are able to manage high-dimensional inputs, it would be possible to directly perform predictions directly querying the \gls{rbf} interpolator for a single input, however this would require to load the full dataset before each simulation.}.
+Since the regressor provided jerky outputs when trained with a low number of samples, we perform upsampling to increase the number of training samples by interpolating a continuous and smooth function over a denser grid (with $0.1$~rad resolution), using a \gls{rbf} interpolator with a smoothing factor of $0.1$.
 We train the regressor on the data thus acquired and we compare its predictions — sampled from a test set distinct from the training set — against the corresponding ground-truth values for the left and right tracks, respectively, in both simulation and indoor experiments.
 The results of this comparison is pictorially reported in Fig.~\ref{fig:beta_ident}.